Saturday, November 8, 2008

 Meanwhile, here is Gene Expression discovering that more people should be attending college, not fewer:

 The first observation here is that educational degrees, whether they confer skills or credentials, are more important to income than IQ when minimum thresholds are met.....Higher IQ generates the biggest pay-off differences between those with advanced degrees, which is consistent with IQ increasing in importance as jobs become more complex.
 Third, merely earning a Bachelor's degree is a golden ticket.
 People with average and below average IQs are getting just as much of a financial return out of their 4-year degree as those above the 85th percentile.
 This suggests many more people of marginal ability should be seeking a Bachelor's degree, not less.
 Fourth, the two lines for junior college and trade occupations overlap substantially, as we would expect if most people in trade occupations went to trade school.
 Fifth, and most directly related to Murray's argument, people with 4-year degrees earn much more than people with 2-year degrees and trade jobs at every level of IQ.
 Average IQ people will get a much, much larger monetary reward from completing a 4 year school than a 2 year school.
-So the BA is far from being a "meaningless credential" when it comes to "chances of making a good living".
+So the BA is far from being a "meaningless credential" when it comes to "chances of making a good living".the future

 It's possible people with average IQs who complete college are exceptional in other ways.
 But there is no other empirical evidence that vocational school is better at generating income for those <85th>Again we find that IQ shows no relationship to income for those with a BA, and, in fact, those with lower IQs might profit the most.